The Ice Sheets project team comprises nine scientific and industrial partners from Denmark, Norway, UK and Austria.

 Danish Meteorological Institute (DMI) with its Danish Climate Centre department, as involved end-user, is leading the ECV product delivery to the climate and ice sheet models, as well as contributing to the user requirements analysis and the user assessment activities.

 GEUS (The Geological Survey of Denmark and Greenland) is leading the product validation.
-GEUS also develops and produces the Mass Flow Rate and Ice Discharge ECV.
+GEUS also develops and produces the Mass Flow Rate and Ice Discharge (MFID) ECV.

 Niels Bohr Institute (NBI) is leading the user requirements analysis and participating in the user assessment and ECV product delivery to modeling community tasks.